krusynth/branchrename/README.md

 This script goes through all repo that you own on GitHub that are not forks and renames any branches named `master` to a new name (defaults to `release`).

+**Note: this process will update all repos effected.
+As a result, these will appear at the beginning of your GitHub repositories list, and any configured hooks (CI, etc.) will be triggered.**

 Usage:

 1. [Create an auth token for GitHub](https://github.com/settings/tokens), with the `repo` privileges enabled.